 There are few people out there who can comprehensively converse on topics as broad as Southern Sudanese Independence and hardcore music; Henry Rollins is one of them.

 The old adage “don’t judge a book by its cover” was designed specifically for people like Henry Rollins.
 As a kid, my first introduction to Henry Rollins was the video for his song Liar, with the Henry Rollins band.
-Essentially, he gave off the vibe of the picture to the right.
+Essentially, he gave off the vibe of the picture below.
 I recall being quite terrified of him, and thinking he was probably some lunatic, devil worshiper.
 Unbeknownst to me, Henry Rollins was actually in the process of becoming one of the most diverse, and well accomplished professionals I may ever come across.

 Unpacking just who Henry Rollins is takes a fair amount of explaining, and context.
 Inevitably, one must first look at music.
 For most, Henry Rollins is the tough, charismatic, and headstrong lead singer of Black Flag.
 Many consider Black Flag to be one of the first, and most influential hardcore rock bands in history.
 For five years Rollins toured, and sang with this band: it was an intense experience to say the least.
 The aggressive nature of the band led Henry into countless on-stage confrontations, and he was apparently “stabbed with pens” on several occasions.
 Following his departure from Black Flag, Henry Rollins took creative control of his career, and formed The Henry Rollins Band.
-Both projects were highly successful, and led Henry Rollins to Grammy awards, and world-tours.
+Both projects were highly successful, and led Henry Rollins to Grammy awards and world-tours.

 Music is certainly a large part of Henry Rollins legacy, but there is much, much more to his story.
 A shortlist of his accomplishments outside of music is sure to impress anyone: